Cyber Crime Compensation

-Where the authorities are not interested, or where you do not want to make a criminal case, we can help you make a private prosecution.
+Where the authorities are not interested, or where you do not want to make a criminal case, our cyber crime lawyers can help you make a private prosecution.
 With this approach, your case goes before a judge in a civil trial.
 Often these cases are settled out of court.
 Proceedings can be started quickly, without any uncertainty over whether the prosecutor will investigate the matter.

 However, a wide range of factors will determine whether this is possible and how successful you are likely to be.
 This includes where the fraudster is, how many people suffered, and whether money is available for compensation.
 Many such cases result in out-of-court settlements.

 Cyber crime is difficult to avoid, even when you are taking all sensible precautions.
 It is often the result of an organisation failing to put the necessary prevention methods in place to keep your data safe.